jeiros/Scripts/misc/install_notes.md

  * You'll need your MAC adress for that
  * Give it a name (*ch-whatever*)
- * Your machine's host name will then be `ch-whatever.ch.ic.ac.uk` Then you'll be able to ssh from another machine by doing: 'ssh yourusername@ch-whatever.ch.ic.ac.uk'
+ * Your machine's host name will then be `ch-whatever.ch.ic.ac.uk` Then you'll be able to ssh from another machine by doing: `ssh yourusername@ch-whatever.ch.ic.ac.uk`

 ## Antivirus